mozilla-services/socorro/docs/installation/install-binary.rst

 If you do not wish to install from source, and are using a RHEL-compatible 64-bit Linux distribution (such as CentOS), then you can install from a package instead of from source.
-Both tarball and RPM based installs are provided.
+Both tarball and RPM based installs are provided - RPM is recommended.

 Installing an RPM:

 .. code-block:: bash

   $ curl -O https://ci.mozilla.org/job/socorro-release/lastSuccessfulBuild/artifact/socorro-latest.x86_64.rpm
-  $ sudo rpm -i socorro-latest.x86_64.rpm
+  $ sudo rpm -i --nofiledigest socorro-latest.x86_64.rpm

 Installing a tarball: